mingi3314/blog-factory/README.md

 - **Confirm Changes**:
   - Save your changes to ensure that GitHub Actions can commit changes to your repository.

+#### Setting Up Scheduled Posting

+To enable automatic, scheduled content generation and posting, you need to configure additional repository variables:

+1. **ENABLE_SCHEDULED_POSTING**
+   - Set this to `true` to enable scheduled posting.
+2. **SCHEDULED_POST_COUNT**
+   - Specify the number of posts to generate in each scheduled run.
+3. **SCHEDULED_POST_TOPIC**
+   - Define the topic or theme for the scheduled posts.

+To set these variables:

+- Go to `Settings` > `Secrets and variables` > `Actions`.
+- Click on `New repository variable` for each of the above.
+- Enter the variable name and its value, then save.

-By properly setting up your environment variables and workflow permissions, you ensure that your automated blog content generation and deployment processes run smoothly and securely.
-This setup not only optimizes your blog's operation but also safeguards your API keys and critical operations.
+By properly setting up your environment variables, workflow permissions, and scheduled posting configuration, you ensure that your automated blog content generation and deployment processes run smoothly and securely.
+This setup not only optimizes your blog's operation but also safeguards your API keys and critical operations while allowing for regular, automated content updates.

+### 4. Initialize Images

+Blog-Factory provides an automated way to generate a logo and thumbnails for your blog.
+This feature can be accessed through the GitHub Actions workflow.

+To initialize images for your blog:

+1. Navigate to the "Actions" tab in your GitHub repository.
+2. Find the "Initialize images" workflow.
+3. Click on "Run workflow".
+4. Confirm the action to start the image generation process.

+Once complete, the workflow will have generated and committed:

+- A logo for your blog
+- Default thumbnails for your blog posts

+These images will be automatically used in your blog's design and for new posts.
+You can always replace these with custom images later if desired.

 ### 5. Generate Content

+Blog-Factory offers two methods for generating content: manual triggering and automated scheduled posting.
+Both methods utilize the power of AI to create SEO-optimized blog posts on your specified topics.

+#### Manual Content Generation

-Generating new content for your blog using the **Auto Upload Contents** GitHub Action is a key feature of the Blog-Factory.
-This automated process not only creates content but also uploads it directly to your blog repository.
-Below is a detailed guide on how to use this functionality and what happens during the process.
+You can manually trigger content generation using the **Auto Upload Contents** GitHub Action.
+Here's how to use this functionality:

-#### Overview of the `auto-upload-contents.yaml` Action

-The `auto-upload-contents.yaml` file in your repository is configured to allow manual triggering of content generation.
-It includes inputs for the number of posts, the topic of content, and an option to enable LangChain tracing for detailed debugging (if needed).

-#### How to Use the Action

 1. **Navigate to the Actions Tab**: